Autoimmune Neurology Fellowship

 This fellowship emphasizes recognition of immune-mediated neurological syndromes, diagnostics, and immunomodulatory/immunosuppressive treatments of CNS demyelinating diseases and CNS manifestations of rheumatologic disease.

-Fellows have the opportunity to pursue a clinical or research track with numerous opportunities to participate in projects focused on laboratory research, translational research, and/or clinical trials based on the goals of the individual fellow.
+- You will have the opportunity to pursue clinical and/or research tracks, with numerous opportunities to participate in projects focused on laboratory research, translational research, and/or clinical trials.

-Fellows will learn the techniques used in testing for antibody-mediated disorders through experience gained both in the Neuroimmunology Research Laboratory as well as at ARUP Laboratories (located on the University of Utah campus).
+You will learn the techniques used in testing for antibody-mediated disorders through experience gained both in the Neuroimmunology Research Laboratory as well as during a one month rotation at ARUP Laboratories (located on the University of Utah campus).
 ARUP Laboratories is a national clinical and anatomic pathology reference laboratory and an enterprise of the University of Utah.
 ARUP offers over 3,000 tests, ranging from routine screening tests to esoteric molecular and genetic assays.